mdx-js/mdx-analyzer/packages/language-server/README.md

 ## Security

-This package provides intellisense for [MDX][] files.
+This package provides IntelliSense for [MDX][] files.
-Some intellisense features modify your source code, for example suggestions and automatic refactors.
+Some IntelliSense features modify your source code, for example suggestions and automatic refactors.
 It is recommended to keep your source code under version control.